UH Hilo Student Medical Services

 Important Notice to Post-Secondary School Students:

 Please be advised the Hawaiʻi Department of Health has updated the required immunizations to attend all Post-secondary Institutions.
-For Fall 2020, the required health clearances are TB clearance, 2 MMR (Measles, Mumps, Rubella) and MMR titers will no longer be acceptable, 2 Varicella (Chicken Pox) or Varicella Titer result which has been signed off by your physician is acceptable, 1 Tdap (Tetanus, Diphtheria, Acellular Pertussis) on or after the age of 10 and 1 Meningococcal (MCV) on or after the age of 16 and it is your first time dorming on campus and you are a student under 21.
+The required health clearances are TB clearance, 2 MMR (Measles, Mumps, Rubella) and MMR titers are not acceptable, 2 Varicella (Chicken Pox) - Varicella Titer will not be accepted, 1 Tdap (Tetanus, Diphtheria, Acellular Pertussis) on or after the age of 10 and 1 Meningococcal (MCV) on or after the age of 16 and it is your first time dorming on campus and you are a student under 21.

 HIV/Hepatitis C Testing